 We favour low-tech solutions for resilience and local dependency.

 - Compost toilets

-- Grey water irrigation
+- Gravity grey water irrigation

-Solar and wind energy satisfies our electrical demands and powers our transport requirements of Van and bikes.
+Solar and wind energy satisfies our electrical demands and ALSO powers our transport requirements of Van and bikes.

 VIEW FROM TINY HOUSE